 The Trajectory of Greatness

 The question surrounding Edwards has never been whether he can score.
-It has been whether he can elevate the players around him, whether he can make the critical plays in playoff situations, and whether he can lead a team to championships rather than simply personal statistical accumulation.
-These questions remain open, but the evidence from the past two seasons suggests answers that favor Edwards’ potential.
+As The Athletic’s Jon Krawczynski observed, the question has been whether he can elevate the players around him and lead a team to championships rather than simply personal statistical accumulation.
+The evidence from the past two seasons suggests answers that favor Edwards’ potential.
 The Timberwolves have won playoff series in consecutive years for the first time in franchise history.
 They have established themselves as Western Conference contenders.
 They have done this with Edwards as their unquestioned leader, the player who takes the biggest shots and accepts accountability when they don’t go in.

 His game has matured in ways that extend beyond point totals.
-Edwards has become a better playmaker, averaging 5.2 assists this season compared to 4.4 last year.
-He has learned when to attack and when to defer, when to take the contested jumper and when to swing the ball to an open teammate.
+Edwards has become a better playmaker, averaging 5.2 assists this season compared to 4.4 last year, per ESPN Stats & Info.
+Chris Herring of The Ringer pointed out that Edwards’ improved assist-to-turnover ratio this season reflects a player learning to read defenses rather than simply attack them.
 He has developed the patience necessary to operate against playoff defenses that scheme specifically to stop him.
 The scoring remains his primary weapon, but it now exists within a broader offensive toolkit that makes him harder to defend and more valuable to his team.

 The Timberwolves currently sit second in the Western Conference, trailing only the defending champion Thunder in the standings.
-They have won four consecutive games entering tonight’s matchup against Utah, with Edwards averaging 27.3 points during the streak while shooting 52% from the field.
+They have won four consecutive games entering tonight’s matchup against Utah, with Edwards averaging 27.3 points during the streak while shooting 52% from the field, per StatMuse.
 The team has overcome the departure of Karl-Anthony Towns more smoothly than expected, with Gobert’s defensive presence and Julius Randle’s offensive versatility filling the gaps that Towns’ trade created.
-Minnesota looks like a legitimate championship contender, perhaps for the first time since that 2004 run.
+Zach Lowe of ESPN noted that Minnesota’s net rating with Edwards on the floor ranks among the top five in the league this season, a sign that his scoring translates directly into team-level dominance.

 Edwards’ 10,000-point milestone arrives at a moment when the league’s hierarchy is shifting.
 LeBron James, who attended Sunday’s showdown between the Lakers and Bucks, is 41 years old and playing limited minutes.
 Stephen Curry is 37 and managing his workload carefully.
 Kevin Durant is 36 and has dealt with injury concerns throughout the season.
-The generation that dominated the NBA for the past decade is giving way to new stars, and Edwards has positioned himself as one of the players most likely to define the league’s next era.
+The generation that dominated the NBA for the past decade is giving way to new stars, and Edwards has positioned himself at the front of that transition.

 The question is no longer whether Edwards belongs among the game’s elite scorers.
 It is how high he can climb on the lists that measure sustained excellence over careers rather than single seasons.
-His trajectory suggests that 10,000 points is merely the first chapter of a story that could end with him among the top 10 scorers in NBA history.
-His attitude suggests he’s not particularly interested in looking backward at what he’s already accomplished.
+His pace through 412 games already places him ahead of where Bryant, McGrady, and Anthony were at the same point in their careers, per Basketball Reference.
 “I know I’ve got a lot more to go,” he said Thursday night.
 For a player who just turned 24, that’s exactly the right perspective.